evenstephenr/go-logger/README.md

 ## Debug logs

 The `Debug` error is a special error in this module. `Debug` errors will not be reported unless you add a `-d` or `-debug` flag to a go package invocation.
-If you are using your own reporter the `Debug` function returns an empty string when the package runtime does not include a debug flag.
+If you are using your own reporter, the `Debug` function returns an empty string when the package runtime does not include a debug flag.
+Neat.

 ```go